Faith-Wambui/ClimateIQ/README.md

 ## 🎯 Project Overview

 ClimateIQ is a **production-deployed, end-to-end automated news intelligence system** built entirely in Python.
-Every day — with zero human input — it:
+Every day, with zero human input, it:

 1. Wakes up via **GitHub Actions** on a cron schedule
-2. Scrapes **13+ RSS feeds** from the world's top climate publications
+2. Scrapes **10+ RSS feeds** from the world's top climate publications
 3. Uses **Google Gemini AI** to classify and summarize each article
 4. Scores the **sentiment and emotional tone** of the day's coverage
 5. Generates and emails a **beautiful HTML digest** to subscribers